Eating Disorders And Eating Habits: Food Habits & Disordered Eating

 Online therapy for people with eating disorders

 Eating disorders are often associated with a pervasive sense of shame and guilt.
-If a person is deeply ashamed of their eating behavior, they may find it difficult to connect with a therapist.
+If a person is deeply ashamed of their eating habits, they may find it difficult to connect with a therapist.
 In these situations, online therapy may be beneficial.
 Online therapy may help to create a sense of distance between a therapist and a patient, which may help the patient to more fully engage in therapy.
 With online therapy, individuals can communicate with their therapist through audio, video, or live chat at a time that works for them.

 Research has indicated that online therapy may be similar in efficacy levels to traditional in-person therapy at addressing the symptoms of a wide range of mental health conditions, including eating disorders.
-One study examined the use of online therapeutic interventions on a group of patients with bulimia and found that symptom reduction was comparable to that seen in in-person therapy
+One study examined the use of online therapeutic interventions on a group of patients with bulimia and found that symptom reduction was comparable to that seen in in-person therapy.

 Takeaway